mahaloz/mahaloz.re/_posts/2023-02-25-pwnagent-netgear.md

 ---
-title: "PwnAgent: A One-Click WAN-side RCE in Netgear RAX Routers"
+title: "PwnAgent: A One-Click WAN-side RCE in Netgear RAX Routers with CVE-2023-24749"
 layout: post
 tags: [bug-hunting]
 description: "A breakdown of a bug SEFCOM T0 and I exploited to achieve a WAN-side RCE in some Netgear RAX routers for pwn2own 2022.
-The bug is remote accessible command injection due to bad packet logging."
+The bug is a remotely accessible command injection due to bad packet logging, cataloged as CVE-2023-24749."
 toc: true
 ---

 Last December, my colleagues and I from [SEFCOM T0](https://sefcom.asu.edu/T0) competed in pwn2own 2022 where we [demonstrated an exploit to get RCE](https://twitter.com/mahal0z/status/1600322330970173441?s=20) in a Synology NAS.
 Although we were proud of this complicated exploit, we had a _much_ simpler, but more impactful, bug in another target that we never got to demo.
 That target was the [Netgear Nighthawk RAX30 Router](https://www.netgear.com/support/product/rax30.aspx), one of the latest and greatest models you can buy.
-Days before the competition, Netgear patched the bug in the _RAX30 Router_, the only model at pwn2own, eliminating our submission 😭.
+Days before the competition, Netgear patched the bug, and several others, in the _RAX30 Router_, the only model at pwn2own, eliminating our submission 😭.

-Netgear classified this [patch](https://kb.netgear.com/000065451/Security-Advisory-for-Multiple-Vulnerabilities-on-the-RAX30-PSV-2022-0028-PSV-2022-0073) as a LAN-side RCE; however, this bug can be easily exploited on WAN-side.
+Netgear classified this [patch (1.0.9.92)](https://kb.netgear.com/000065451/Security-Advisory-for-Multiple-Vulnerabilities-on-the-RAX30-PSV-2022-0028-PSV-2022-0073) as a LAN-side RCE, though it's unclear which bugs they are referring to in this patch.
+Although our bug was patched in this version, it's misclassified.
+This bug can be easily exploited on WAN-side.
 Additionally, this bug _may still_ be present in the latest firmware of some of the **other** RAX models.
-In an exploration of some recent RAX versions, it's clear the code is shared.
+In an exploration of some recent adjacent RAX versions, it's clear the code is shared (including the affected binary).
 We believe Netgear knows about these bugs in the other firmware, but has delayed in pushing a fix for a while.
+By the time of this post, they may be fixed.
+In any event, CVE-2023-24749 refers to this WAN-side accessible bug, with specifics on what to look out for.
 Curious if your router is one of these affected models?
 Read on, we have a live demo running.

 Before talking about any of the _how_, let's talk about the impacts.